cloudbees-core-cd-workshop/workshop-exercises/exercises/advanced-pipeline-cb-core.md

 4. Then, for the **Source Code Management** select **GitHub**.
 5. Select the GitHub **Credentials** you created earlier, enter your GitHub Organization name as the **Owner**, select **pipeline-library** for the **Repository** and then click the **Save** button. <p><img src="img/advanced/shared_lib_config.png" width=600/>

-If you navigate back to your fork of the **pipeline-library** repository you will notice.
+If you navigate back to your fork of the **pipeline-library** repository you will notice that all it has a *LICENSE* and *README.md* files.

 Now that the **Pipeline Shared Library** is configured for your Team Master we will use it in the `nodejs-app/Jenkinsfile.template` Pipeline in your forked **customer-marker-pipelines** repository.